Crestwave/bf/README.md

 # bf

-Brainfuck interpreters written in pure AWK, POSIX sh + printf, Elvish, and more
+Brainfuck interpreters written in pure AWK, Elvish, sh, and more

 ## Implementation Info